Azure-Samples/java-microservices-aca-lab/docs/04_lab_secrets/04_openlab_secrets_aca.md

 ## Lab scenario

-Your team is now running a first version of the spring-petclinic microservice application in Azure.
-However you don't like the fact that your application secrets live directly in configuration code.
-You would like to have a better way to protect application secrets like your database connection string .
-In this lab you will better protect your application secrets.
+You are now running a first version of the spring-petclinic microservice application in Azure.
+However you don't like the fact that your application secrets live directly in configuration repository.
+You would like to have a better way to protect application secrets like your database connection string.

+In this lab you will better protect your application secrets by using [Azure Service Connector](https://learn.microsoft.com/en-us/azure/service-connector/overview).

 ## Objectives

 After you complete this lab, you will be able to:

 - Create a database administrator account
+- Update the application dependencies to enable passwordless connectivity
 - Create service connections from the microservices to the database server
-- Update the applications to use passwordless connectivity

 The below image illustrates the end state you will be building in this lab.